-MINUTES OF RICHARDS CASTLE (HEREFORDSHIRE) PARISH COUNCIL EXTRAORDINARY MEETING HELD AT THE VILLAGE HALL AT 7.30 PM ON THURSDAY 13 JUNE 2019
+MINUTES OF RICHARDS CASTLE (HEREFORDSHIRE) PARISH COUNCIL MEETING HELD ONLINE AT 7.30 PM ON WEDNESDAY 30 SEPTEMBER 2020

-PRESENT Mr R Alden (Chairman); Ms L Allwright; Ms L Munn; Ward Cllr.
-Bowen; and Mr S Greetham.
+PRESENT Mr R Alden (Chairman); Ms L Allwright; Ms L Munn; Mr P Enzer; and Ward Cllr.
+Bowen (Vice Chairman).

-IN ATTENDANCE Mr M Brown, RES Homes and Mr R Hewitt, Clerk.
-Nine (9) members of the public were present.
+IN ATTENDANCE Mr R Hewitt, Clerk.
+No members of the public were present.

-191749/TD5 Land to north of Westbrook House, Richards Castle – Proposed variation of condition no.2 ‘approved plans’ and condition no.11 ‘drainage’ of planning permission ref: 191749/TD5 (Application for Technical Details Consent for Permission in Principle application 183388 (Proposed residential development of land for 9 no. dwellings, with associated hard and soft landscaping)), to refer to the revised plans previously submitted under the planning application but not identified in the Decision Notice”.
+202751/TD5 Land to north of Westbrook House, Richards Castle – Proposed variation of condition no.2 ‘approved plans’ and condition no.11 ‘drainage’ of planning permission ref: 191749/TD5 (Application for Technical Details Consent for Permission in Principle application 183388 (Proposed residential development of land for 9 no. dwellings, with associated hard and soft landscaping)), to refer to the revised plans previously submitted under the planning application but not identified in the Decision Notice”.

 • Constraints imposed by the topography and geography of the site include flood risk, water management and surface water run-off.
 The parish council believes the development should be neutral in this respect and asks that the planning authority in considering this application ensures that any drainage system does not increase the rate at which water flows into the brook from the site.
 The concern is that the attenuation tank will slow the rate at which water flows but still mean that the flow of water is greater than if the site remained undeveloped (ORC4: Development should not cause or increase surface water flooding… Opportunities to address storm flooding problems should be taken where available).

 20/54 Financial Items